 Some of the biggest risk factors for postnatal depression and anxiety are a lack of sleep, exhaustion and a lack of support.

 Low iron can result in feeling depressed and exhausted – imagine how much harder motherhood would be with low iron, and the exhaustion that comes with it?
 Could the placenta be nature’s anti-depressant?

 More research is definitely warranted, and some is on the way.
 However, my experience, as well as everyone else's, is more than enough for me to be convinced that our fellow mammals are right on the money consuming their placentas.
 Even if you’re not convinced, when you’re stuck in the fog of postnatal depression or exhaustion, you’d do anything to get out of it.

 There may be a chance to potentially avoid it in the first place.

 Interested In Having Placenta Encapsulation Or Have More Questions?

-If you’d like more information or if you’re looking for someone who can encapsulate your placenta, check out who’s listed in our directory in the Placenta Encapsulation section, or alternately here are some quick links to some capital cities (search by state if you live in wider areas):
+If you’d like more information or if you’re looking for someone who can encapsulate your placenta, check out who’s listed in the BellyBelly Marketplace in the Placenta Encapsulation section, which is available for those in Australia and the US.

-Here is a great clip, which is an interview with Jodi Selander, is the founder of Placenta Benefits in the USA.
+Here's an interview with Jodi Selander, the founder of Placenta Benefits in the US.